bcdannyboy/montecargo/README.md

 - *EveryFiveYears*: Event probability adjusted for occurrence every five years.
 - *EveryTenYears*: Event probability adjusted for occurrence every ten years.

+## Dependency Types

+In `montecargo`, dependencies between events are a crucial aspect of the simulation.
+They allow for the modeling of complex scenarios where the occurrence of one event can influence the likelihood of another.
+There are two primary types of dependencies that can be defined:

+- **Happens Dependency**: This type of dependency indicates that the occurrence of one event increases the likelihood of another event happening.
+For example, if a "Data Breach" event happens, it might increase the probability of a "Ransomware Attack".

+- **Not Happens Dependency**: Conversely, this dependency type suggests that the non-occurrence of one event affects the likelihood of another event.
+For instance, if a "Breach Detection" event does not happen, it could increase the chances of a successful "Ransomware Attack".

+### Defining Dependencies

+Dependencies are defined in a map where the key is the name of the dependent event, and the value is a slice of `montecargo.Dependency` structs.
+Each `Dependency` struct includes the `EventName` and the `Condition` (either "happens" or "not happens").
+Here's an example of defining dependencies:

+    ```
+    dependencies := map[string][]montecargo.Dependency{
+        "Ransomware Attack": {
+            {EventName: "Data Breach", Condition: "happens"},          // Ransomware attack depends on data breach happening
+            {EventName: "Breach Detection", Condition: "not happens"}, // Ransomware attack depends on breach detection not happening
+        },
+        // ... other dependencies ...
+    }
+    ```

 # Usage

 ## Basic Usage